 Glickenhaus – confirmed (2021 entry)

-The American Scuderia Cameron Glickenhaus team intends to enter two of its Italian-built SCG007s in WEC and Le Mans this year.
+The American Scuderia Cameron Glickenhaus team has a single Italian-built SCG007 entered full-time WEC, after running two cars at Le Mans 2022.
 It has gone non-hybrid, plumping for a bespoke twin-turbo V8 produced by Pipo Moteurs.

 “I want to do Daytona and I want to Sebring and why not Petit Le Mans [at Road Atlanta] as well?” he said.